dekkerlab/labsite/README.md

     npm install
     ```

     This command installs all the necessary packages listed in the `package.json` file, including 11ty and any plugins (like `@11ty/eleventy-plugin-dates` and `js-yaml`).
+The fate of the `package.lock.json` is less clear to me (to be figured out)...

 ### Rendering and Serving the Website